Every day, at the Noir de Rio Museum, hundreds of people venerate an image of a Black woman wearing a mask and collar. They pray…

-In the 1980s, Aastacia became a mythic heroine, especially among Afro-Brazilian women, soon after her story was disseminated in church pamphlets.
+In the 1980s, Anastacia became a mythic heroine, especially among Afro-Brazilian women, soon after her story was disseminated in church pamphlets.
 In 1984, an effort funded by the oil company Petrobras to officially canonize Anastacia brought her considerable attention.
 Seen as a symbol of racial harmony, her popularity expanded rapidly.
 There were radio dramatizations of her life and on television a popular miniseries and investigative reports were produced.
-She was also integrated into the Umbanda faith as one of the pretos velhos, “old black slaves”.
+She was also integrated into the Umbanda faith as one of the pretos velhos, “old black bondpeople”.

 In 1987, the Catholic Church declared that Anastacia never existed and her image was removed from Church-owned properties.
 However, by this time, several independent shrines had been erected in Rio which exist to this day.
 Some continue today petitioning Rome, to have her canonized as St. Anastacia of Rio

-Anastacia was so beautiful that all the white women around were jealous of her.
-This encouraged Joaquin to make her wear the slave mask, as a punishment for repeatedly refusing his advances.
+Anastacia was so beautiful that all the European women around were jealous of her.
+This encouraged Joaquin to make her wear the mask, as a punishment for repeatedly refusing his advances.
 Anastacia suffered the same fate as her mother and was raped.
 After Joaquin raped her, he condemned her to wear the iron mask for the rest of her life, only removing it once a day for her to eat.
 She lived for some years before the toxicity of the metal from the mask became poisonous.